hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 # 6. Visualization of predictions in GoodData.CN

-There is a workspace named prediction back in GoodData.CN contains a metric "Revenue join," joining past and predicted revenue together, insight showing past revenue and predicted revenue.
+There is a workspace named prediction back in GoodData.CN.
+The workspace contains an insight named prediction which contains past and predicted revenue.

 ![Visualization of past and predicted revenue](content/images/prediction_insight.png)